Ericktz/BCNAScripts/README.md

 Please, Protect your SERVER!
 Can use this script to Hardening Server (https://github.com/konstruktoid/hardening.git) or Do an Server Audit with Lynis (https://github.com/CISOfy/lynis.git).

-PS: This Scripts are in development/Update/Upgrade every time.
+PS: This Scripts always in development/Update/Upgrade every time.
 Sure you have know what are you doing!

 # STATUS: *V1.9.8.15*